svalinn/DAGMC/doc/usersguide/get_install.rst

 Note the '-D' in front of CMAKE_INSTALL_PREFIX, and all of the configuration variables, defines the variable for the cmake system.

-For the examples that follow, it is assumed you are in $HOME/dagmc_bld/DAGMC/bld:
+For the examples that follow, it is assumed you are in the bld directory of DAGMC:
 ::
     prompt%> cd $HOME/dagmc_bld/DAGMC/bld